Variegated Succulents To Add To Your Plant Collection

 Because succulents do not like wet environments, a few tips and adjustments to the traditional terrarium are required.
 Click this article to find out how to make a succulent terrarium that will keep the little plants happy and healthy.

 Opuntia are lovely cactus plants that can be planted in an outdoor desert garden or kept as a houseplant.
 Unfortunately, there are several common diseases that can attack these beautiful plants.
 One of the most serious diseases is cactus sunscald.
 Learn more here.

 Succulents, like all plants, are susceptible to pest infestations.
 Sometimes, the pests are readily visible and at other times difficult to see, but their damage is obvious.
 An example of this is succulent mite damage.
 Learn more succulent mites in this article.

 You can go to almost any store and purchase a mix of live cacti and succulents.
 By the time you purchase them, they could have been severely neglected, watered improperly and sitting on death's doorstep because of Dreschlera fungus.
 Learn more here.

 Cacti are susceptible to a number of rot diseases, just like any other plant.
 While oftentimes cactus rot diseases are caused by too much water and humidity, this article will specifically discuss Erwinia soft rot in cactus plants.

 Fusarium oxyporum is the name of a fungus that can affect a wide range of plants.
-It?s common in vegetables, but it?s also a real problem with cacti.
-Click here to learn more about signs of fusarium wilt in cactus plants and methods for treating fusarium on cactus.
+It's common in vegetables, but it's also a real problem with cacti.
+Click here to learn more about signs of fusarium wilt in cactus plants and methods for treating fusarium on cacti.